 Water Softener is a piece of equipment which does the task of softening the water.
+There many such FAQs for Water Softener which is easy to solve.
 For installation, you can either get it installed for an individual faucet or even install it for an entire house.

 Using a water softener has never been a compulsion, but one must know the right time to install it.

 Do I need a Water Softener?
 When should I start using them?

 Softeners mainly replace the calcium and magnesium ions with the sodium or potassium.
 Those who are having issues with salt intake can opt for the softener which adds potassium ions instead of the sodium.

 There are various signs which can let you know about the hardness in the water.
 They are given below:

 - Check if your skin is getting dry or itchy, hard water causes a similar reaction on the skin.

 - Soap or the detergent won’t create the right amount of foam.
 The soap water solution will be slippery on your skin.

 - Clothes start fading, and you will find all the color shades just falling off.
 This is the sure sign that the water is getting hard.
 For reducing this effect, you can make use of a liquid detergent along with some vinegar in the same fabric conditioner compartment.

 - Next obvious hint is the presence of white or any other mineral residue on the plumbing surface.